yk-yong/github-copilot-instructions/README.md

 # AI Generated App Policy

-Policy / rules that I defined in README to generate a project and asking AI Assistant to follow.
+Policy / rules that I defined in markdown file to generate a project and asking AI Assistant to follow.

 ```
 **MUST FOLLOW:**